murSer12/GUNix-Windows/README.md

-# GUNix
+# GUNix-Windows

-GUNix is a mico-os that uses terminal.
+GUNix-Windows is a mico-os that uses terminal.(But On Windows)

 ## Requirements